-The Pencaer Peninsula is perhaps the most unspoiled area of the Pembrokeshire coast.
-As well as the magnificent coastal walking and wonderfully clean, pure air there is an abundance of wildlife.
-It is possible to see porpoises and spot dolphins and grey seals while birdwatchers will see Chough, Peregrine, Gannets and Manx Shearwater, among many others, from the dramatic rocky Strumble Head with its unmanned lighthouse and bird observatory (15 minute walk from Salem).
+Strumble Head is know as The Pencaer Peninsula in Welsh and is perhaps the most unspoiled area of the Pembrokeshire coast.
+As well as the magnificent coastal walking and wonderfully clean, pure air there is an abundance of wildlife and it’s possible to see porpoises and spot dolphins and grey seals. birdwatchers will see Chough, Peregrine, Gannets and Manx Shearwater, among many others, from the dramatic rocky Strumble Head with its unmanned lighthouse and bird observatory, which is only 15 minute walk from Salem Cottage.

 There are beautiful clean, safe beaches, especially at Newport, Traeth Llyfn (Porthgain), Abermawr and Whitesands (St David’s).
 Parrog beach at Goodwick, and Lower Town, Fishguard, are safe for most watersports while there are opportunities for good fishing from the long breakwaters.
-Fishguard itself is only 3 miles away,a small, timeless market town with a range of shops including two supermarkets, art galleries, pubs, cinema and several restaurants and two food and craft markets every week – not to mention four music festivals each year!
+Fishguard itself is only 3 miles away, a small, timeless market town with a range of shops including two supermarkets, art galleries, pubs, cinema and several restaurants, and a food and craft market every week – not to mention four music festivals each year!

 Crabbing is fun for all the family.
 Probably the best site in all Pembrokeshire for this ancient and satisfying pastime is at Fishguard’s Lower Town quay.
-Here you can buy all you need at Café On The Quay (April – end September).
+Here you can buy all you need at The Yacht Club Café (April – end September).
 Fishermen also land their catches there so you can sometimes pick up a bargain.

 In September and October seal pups can often be seen on the beaches from the coastal footpath, which brightens the treks for younger visitors.

 Salem is in one of Britains finest walking areas.
 Whether you want to takle the 186 mile (299 Km) Coastal Path or gently saunter around the peninsula there is a wonderful range of walks that start at the cottage door!
-The whole coastal path is served by public transport – this section by the colouful “Strumble Shuttle” – enabling you to ride to the start of your chosen stretch and arrive again, at the cottage door.
+The whole coastal path is served by public transport – this section by the Fflecsi (Flexy) Bus – enabling you to ride to the start of your chosen stretch and arrive again, at the cottage door.